Takatathien/rest/README.md

 # rest

-This is a simple RestAPI with full CRUD funtionality.
+This is a simple REST API with full CRUD funtionality.
 It meant as a learning experience.

 The project used Eclipse IDE, Maven, Springnoot, MySQL, and Postman.